 Note on subcontracting: All subcontracting relationships are governed by additional contract terms, which can be found in the Commonwealth Terms and Conditions and in the RFR.
 (See RFR – Required Specifications, “Subcontracting Policies” Section, and the Commonwealth Terms and Conditions, Section 9, Subcontracting By Contractor.)

 Managing Small Business Information in MMARS

 Managing MMARS information on vendor participation in the SBPP is crucial for accurate tracking of departments’ SBPP spending.
-Beginning November 24, 2014, Departments will be required to enter and later update, the SBUS (Small Business) business type for vendors with whom they do business, in MMARS.
+Departments are required to enter and later update, the SBUS (Small Business) business type for vendors with whom they do business, in MMARS.

 Entering New Vendors